Alexandra Headlands Beach

 There are a huge range of hotels and other accommodation options in and around the Alexandra Headlands area.

 Many of them offer balcony views of the beach.
-And plenty are located within 50 – 100 metres of it.
+And plenty is located within 50 – 100 metres of it.

 Use the search box below to find some of the best hotel deals available there right now.